ItsForkIT/psync-parser/README.md

 ## Requirements

-Download the logs and keep them in same directory as the scripts and change input to scripts accordingly(needs improvement) MongoDB is used as datatbase.
+Create a directory called `Dump` at the root of project.
+Collect dumps(the whole DMS folder) and keep them in `Dump` directory.
+`MongoDB` is used as datatbase. `pymongo` is used as a dependency.

 ## Steps to run